amazon-archives/reinvent2015-practicaldynamodb/README.md

+#### Introduction
-## This project is used for demonstrating how Amazon DynamoDB could be used together with AWS Lambda to perform real-time and batch analysis of domain specific data.
+This project is used for demonstrating how Amazon DynamoDB could be used together with AWS Lambda to perform real-time and batch analysis of domain specific data.
 Real-time analysis is done using DynamDB streams as an event source of a Lambda function.
 Batch processing utilizes the parallel scan Action of DynamoDB to distribute work to Lambda.
 Although this is a Maven project, AWS Lambda functions cannot be deployed by Maven.
 It is expected to use Eclipse to deploy the AWS Lambda functions and run the sample code.

 #### Prerequisite
 * [Install Eclipse to your computer](https://wiki.eclipse.org/Eclipse/Installation)
 * [Install AWS Toolkit for Eclipse](https://aws.amazon.com/eclipse/)
 * [Install Eclipse Maven plugin](http://www.eclipse.org/m2e/)
-* Use git clone https://github.com/awslabs/reinvent2015-practicaldynamodb.git to download this folder to your local computer, import to your Eclipse IDE environment as a Maven project.
+* Use `git clone https://github.com/awslabs/reinvent2015-practicaldynamodb.git .` to download this folder to your local computer, import to your Eclipse IDE environment as a Maven project.

 #### STEP 1 - Prepare demo resources
 * Setup Credentials